OscarKro/ATP/README.md

 ## Instructions to run and use
 To run, type in the terminal: "ANMinterperter.py" and follow the steps.
 All ANM files need to have the extension ".aap" All instructions need to be seperated by new lines and all parameters need to be seperated by spaces.
 You can use a tab to create more readable code for yourself.
 Parameters may only be integers, not other instructions.
-When the isntructions to jump to other instructions are used.
+When the instructions to jump to other instructions are used.
 The first instruction is 1 (not 0) and count from there.
 It's good practice to not create white lines in between instructions.
 These are filtered out by the algorithm.
 So when you want to jump to instruction 10 in your file, it could actually be instruction 8 if there are two white lines somewhere in the file that you see, but the algortihm skips.
 You could also keep track of this yourself ofcoarse.
 It is also best practice to never use address 0 of the memory, as this is used for functions as a linker register.
 To ensure this is enforced, the algorithm starts with both the program counter and the memory counter set to 1.
 The user has to explicitly jump to memory address 0 to alter the linker register.
 Address 0 of the instruction register does not exist.
 So setting the program counter to 0 will start undefined behaviour.

 ### Functions